 While CM does not use punishment, it does emphasize accountability.
-So, a person who submits a urine sample that is positive for stimulant drugs will not receive a reward during that visit.
-However, they will be eligible to receive a reward the next time they submit a stimulant-free urine sample.
+A person who submits a urine sample that is positive for stimulant drugs will not receive a reward during that visit.
+They can, however, receive a reward the next time they submit a stimulant-free urine sample.
 In CM, people are encouraged to keep trying and they are offered many opportunities to succeed.